longjianli/longjianli.github.io/_pages/research.md

 ## Refereed research articles

-1. "Asymptotic Linearity of Consumption Functions and Computational Efficiency", with *Qingyin Ma*, accepted at **Journal of Mathematical Economics** [PDF](https://arxiv.org/abs/2002.09108)
+1. "Asymptotic Linearity of Consumption Functions and Computational Efficiency", with *Qingyin Ma*, accepted at **Journal of Mathematical Economics** [WP version](https://arxiv.org/abs/2002.09108)
 (Theory, Macro, Numerical method) Prove asymptotic linearity of policy functions when marginal utility is regularly varying; follow up of [Ma & Toda (2021)](https://doi.org/10.1016/j.jet.2021.105193)
 1. "Perov's Contraction Principle and Dynamic Programming with Stochastic Discounting", accepted at **Operations Research Letters** [WP version](https://arxiv.org/abs/2103.14173)
 (Mathematics) Show the usefulness of Perov's contraction principle (which is a generalization of Banach's contraction principle) for solving certain dynamic programming problems.